reflex-dev/reflex-web/docs/rendering_iterables.md

 ```

-If you want an example where not all of the values in the dict are the same type then check out the example on [var operations using foreach]("https://reflex.dev/docs/state/var-operations/#get-item-(indexing)").
+If you want an example where not all of the values in the dict are the same type then check out the example on [var operations using foreach]({var_operations.path}).

 Here is a further example of how to use `foreach` with a nested data structure.